 - Video Inspection Remote (VIR)

-To register as a Contractor within the City of Lima, the following requirements shall be met:
+To register as a Contractor with the Building Department, the following requirements shall be met:

 1. A copy of a valid, un-expired State of Ohio contractors License (HVAC, Electrical, Etc).
 This requirement does not apply to building contractors.